 Although entrusted with the freedom to choose her course, Jones found that her mission and goals were strongly influenced by events of the day.
 The War on Terror occupied a position of primary importance, but, in 2005, Hurricane Katrina and the need for Army Reserve response, also played a defining role.
 These events moved the Army Reserve toward unprecedented levels of mobilization that dictated many of her actions.
-She devoted her efforts to addressing conflicts of policy and regulation, ensuring proper payment for mobilized Soldiers, negotiating with employers on leave issues, verifying the availability of equipment, and numerous other associated matters.
+She devoted her efforts to addressing conflicts of policy and regulation, ensuring proper payment for mobilized Soldiers, negotiating with employers on leave issues, verifying the availability of equipment, CSM Jones conducting a briefing on the changes in the Army Reserve to senior leaders, at Fort McCoy, Wisconsin, circa 2003 and numerous other associated matters.
 She placed particular importance on support for the troops and consistently made time to meet with troops at home and abroad.
 She looked forward to opportunities to "mentor in a moment"-to impart wisdom, encouragement, and direction during brief one-on-one encounters with service members.
 She accomplished these actions with a motherly attitude of firm-but-loving guidance.
 Jones fondly referred to Soldiers as her "babies" and, in return, received the unofficial and respectful title of "Big Momma Army."